Quick Start — Local Development

 Optional: Elasticsearch

 The Analytics module requires an Elasticsearch connection.
-You can either:
+The start script prompts you to configure it during first run:

 docker compose --profile elasticsearch up -d